Skip to Content

 Partner countries are better able to address challenges to their marine environments and biodiversity, enhance marine dependent livelihoods, and improve the wellbeing of those that depend on them, sustainably, equitably and inclusively.

-The OCPP is providing demand-led technical assistance in marine science to partner countries, supporting them to overcome challenges that threaten marine environments and the livelihoods that depend on them.
+The OCPP provided demand-led technical assistance in marine science to partner countries, supporting them to overcome challenges that threaten marine environments and the livelihoods that depend on them.

-The programme is working across three themes, recognising the interdependencies:
+The programme delivered across three themes, recognising the interdependencies:

-• Marine Pollution: The OCPP is supporting countries to be equipped with the skills and expertise needed to tackle, reduce and mitigate marine pollution through the development of science-led policy.
-By improving our understanding of the impacts of pollution, as well as identifying and supporting effective responses, we are making sure that communities are better equipped to prevent and manage marine pollution.
-This will improve health and livelihoods.
+• Marine Pollution: The OCPP supported countries to be equipped with the skills and expertise needed to tackle, reduce and mitigate marine pollution through the development of science-led policy.
+By improving understanding of the impacts of pollution, as well as identifying and supporting effective responses, we made sure that communities were better equipped to prevent and manage marine pollution, and improved health and livelihoods.

-• Sustainable Seafood: The OCPP is supporting the development of the skills and expertise needed to adopt sustainable seafood practices.
-This will reduce risks such as the spread of zoonotic diseases from unsustainable or unsafe activities, and will support trade in safe seafood.
+• Sustainable Seafood: The OCPP supported the development of the skills and expertise needed to adopt sustainable seafood practices.
+This reduced risks, such as the spread of zoonotic diseases from unsustainable or unsafe activities, and supported trade in safe seafood.

-The programme will also help crack down on illegal, unreported and unregulated fishing by supporting the development of better management, monitoring and enforcement capabilities.
+The programme also helped crack down on illegal, unreported and unregulated fishing by supporting the development of better management, monitoring and enforcement capabilities.

-The programme aims to achieve these objectives by strengthening marine science expertise, developing evidence-based policy and management tools, and creating educational resources for coastal communities.
+The programme achieved these objectives by strengthening marine science expertise, developing evidence-based policy and management tools, and creating educational resources for coastal communities.

 Top